Last updated September 29, 2023

 This list isn’t exhaustive, and the absence of any of these specified relationships does not mean that a particular director is independent.
 Many other relationships (including business or social relationships between a director and a member of management outside the company) may impact a particular director’s independence and should be considered by the Board in the course of making an independence determination.
 In particular, relationships that are close to the prohibited relationships (e.g., a director whose family member is employed by the company in a non-executive capacity) must be carefully scrutinized.

 Pursuant to SEC rules, a director is not eligible to serve on the Audit Committee in any year if the director receives any compensation from the company other than for Board service in that year.
 In addition, none of the Audit Committee members can be “affiliate” of the company, defined as a person who controls, is controlled by, or is under common control with the company.
 Generally speaking, a director who owns less than 10% of the company’s outstanding common stock, without any other relationships, will not be considered an “affiliate” for this purpose.
 A director with a higher level of stock ownership may serve on the Audit Committee only if the Board affirmatively determines that the director is not an “affiliate.”
+This is often a difficult analysis for VCs who have a significant stock interest in the company – they may be independent in the colloquial sense, but not be able to serve on the audit committee.

 In order to affirmatively determine the independence of any director who will serve on the Compensation Committee, the Board must also consider all factors that are relevant to determining whether a director has a relationship to the company that is material to that director’s ability to be independent from management in connection with the duties of the Compensation Committee, including, but not limited to, the source of compensation of such director (including any consulting or other fee paid by the company) and whether that director is affiliated with the company or any of its subsidiaries or affiliates.
 When considering the sources of a director’s compensation in determining his independence for purposes of Compensation Committee service, the Board should consider whether the director receives compensation from any person or entity that would impair his or her ability to make independent judgments about the company’s executive compensation.
 Similarly, when considering any affiliate relationship a director has with the company, a subsidiary of the company or an affiliate of a subsidiary of the company, in determining his independence for purposes of Compensation Committee service, the Board should consider whether the affiliate relationship places the director under the direct or indirect control of the listed company or its senior management, or creates a direct relationship between the director and members of senior management, in each case of a nature that would impair his or her ability to make independent judgments about the company’s executive compensation.